An Unsupervised Algorithm For Learning Lie Group Transformations: Model

 where the matrix exponential of a diagonal matrix is simply the element-wise exponential of its diagonal entries.
-This representation therefore replaces the full matrix exponential by two matrix multiplications and an element-wise exponential.
+This representation therefore replaces the full matrix exponential by two matrix multiplications, a matrix inversion, and an element-wise exponential.

+This change of form enforces the restriction that $\mb A$ be diagonalizable.
+We do not expect this restriction to be onerous, since the set of non-diagonalizable matrices is measure zero in the set of all matrices.
+However some specific desirable transformations may be lost.
+For instance, since nilpotent matrices are non-diagonalizable, translation without periodic boundary conditions (translation where content is lost as it moves out of frame) cannot be captured by this approach.